 - Died November 8, 1990 in Everett, WA USA

-Long and lithe Earl Torgeson played 15 major league seasons.
+A much underrated player, long and lithe Earl Torgeson played 15 major league seasons.
 Torgeson was a complete player - an excellent fielder, a speedy baserunner, and a good, solid batsman with an eagle eye.
 Earlier in his career (when base-stealing was not emphasized), he stole 19 and 20 bases and finished with 133 during his career.
-In his 15-year big league career, he also compiled a terrific career on-base percentage of well over .380.
+In his 15-year big league career, he also compiled a terrific career on-base percentage of .385.

 Torgeson played for the minor league Seattle Rainiers in 1942 and 1946, missing the 1943-1945 seasons due to military service.
 He played in the Pacific Coast Professional Basketball League, according to the Los Angeles Times of December 19, 1946.